Utility Undergrounding

 BluebirdBluebird Canyon Drive

 UD 2020-2 is funded with Southern California Edison (SCE) Rule 20A credits and will be designed and constructed by SCE.
 The underground utility district was established in 2020 for Bluebird Canyon Drive from approximately Cress Street to Saling Way for the purpose of removing all utility poles and placing existing, overhead utilities underground.
-SCE is currently in the Design Phase.
+SCE is currently in the Bidding Phase.

 Diamond St AD 2013-2 Boundary Map 4-1-21 (002)Diamond Street

 AD 2013-2 is a proposed utility undergrounding assessment district.
 The district was petitioned in 2013 for portions of Diamond Street and Crestview Drive for the purpose removing all utility poles and placing existing, overhead utilities underground.
-Currently, the project is in the Bidding Phase.
+Currently, the project is in the Construction Phase.

 Park Ave Underground District Map 20210512Park Avenue

-West StWest Street
+West Street

 AD 2021-1 is a proposed utility undergrounding assessment district to underground the existing overhead utilities at West Street and portions of the surrounding neighborhood.
 Currently, the project is in the Design Phase.